nmileva/starfm4py/README.md

 ## How to cite?

-If you use this code for published work, please cite it using the reference below or the BibTex file provided above:
+If you use this code for published work, please cite it using the reference below or the [BibTex file](citation.bib):

 Mileva, N., Mecklenburg, S. & Gascon, F. (2018).
 New tool for spatiotemporal image fusion in remote sensing - a case study approach using Sentinel-2 and Sentinel-3 data.
 In Bruzzone, L. &